 This is an art activity for kids that’s been proven to be a big hit because it’s so much fun.
 With just a big sheet of paper and a few condiment squirt bottles filled with various colors, you’re ready to start.

 Lay the sheet outside, and let your kids have fun squirting the paint all over the paper.
-Seeing the colours mix on the paper can be as fascinating as it is fun for the kids, and this activity alone can help tire them out for the day.
+Seeing the colors mix on the paper can be as fascinating as it is fun for the kids, and this activity alone can help tire them out for the day.
 Bonus for mama is that these pictures can be captured and create baby photo albums.